 If you don't want to use the preferred methods above, it's also possible to adjust what your Plex Media Server considers to be "local".
 That way, you can control when authentication will be required.
 This is controlled in the Plex Web App under Settings > Server > Network > List of networks that are allowed without auth.

 In that setting, you'd enter a comma-separated list of IP/netmask that are allowed to access the Server without authentication.
-For instance, if you want everything except the computer on which the Plex Media Server itself resides to require authentication, you can set the value to
+For instance, if you want everything except the computer on which the Plex Media Server itself resides to require authentication, you can set the value to the "LAN IP" of the computer/device in the field.

 Warning!: This is an advanced setting for a reason and we don't encourage this for typical users.
 Most users should instead use the first method of Plex Home or PIN.